tropxy/intec-custom-bsp/README.md

 which fetches the most updated mosquitto release version (2.0.14 @ 21.04.2022)

 ### WARNING
 There is another mosquitto layer that is included in `source/meta-in-tech-sc-distro/recipes-connectivity/mosquitto/`, which has a 1.5.7.bb layer and also includes a `mosquitto.service` file for the systemd.
-So, this is most likely the layert used.
+So, this is the layer used.
+The `mosquitto.conf` is inside the `source/meta-in-tech-sc-distro/recipes-connectivity/mosquitto/files/` and can be modified to our needs.
+This `conf` file will be added to `/etc/mosquitto/mosquitto.conf` in the board.

 To tell bitbake to install the mosquitto into the image, we need to set the package to install in `build/conf/local.conf`: